stefanlesser/nature-of-order/_notes/functional-completeness-and-ergodicity.md

 	* This could explain why a minimalistic solution might not automatically be considered the simplest solution.
 "As simple as possible, but not simpler." -> Alexander's fundamental property [[Simplicity and inner calm]].
 * When I use the term "differentiate", I denote Alexander's meaning as in growing a system by specializing it further, similar to the development of an embryo, as Alexander likes to use as an example. @Prabros might take its mathematical definition instead.
 I wonder if that causes an interesting dissonance?
 	* As I think of the mathematical meaning of differentiation, I can see a connection (probably the connection @Prabros makes), and now I wonder how mathematical differentiation and integration relate to this.
 Intuitively, a derivative is sort of an abstraction and therefore "compression" of a more detailed function, and an integral is sort of the reverse.
-* I had forgotten how good a writer Stephen Wolfram is and how capable he is to describe deep mathematical concepts in an extremely accessible way.
-I'm also impressed by how much he has internalized how computation can be applied to solve problems that involve the traversal or exploration of huge solution spaces — exactly what computers can help us with.
-The way he gets to the proof is not much different to what he did in _A New Kind of Science_.
-	* This also makes me want to re-read _A New Kind of Science_.
-I had read it so long ago; I'm sure I'm in a very different headspace now that will likely make my experience of reading it again like reading a book I've never read before.
-	* Put _Gödel, Escher, Bach_ on the same re-read list.
-* Picking good primitives and rules for a grammar does feel like what Stephen Wolfram describes [in this article](https://writings.stephenwolfram.com/2008/01/ten-thousand-hours-of-design-reviews/) as the core of the design process by working out the "correct fundamental primitives to cover the area".

-> In fundamental science, one starts from a bunch of phenomena, and then one tries to drill down to find out what’s underneath them—to try to find the root causes, the ultimate primitives, of what’s going on.
->
-> Well, in software design, one starts from a bunch of functionality, and then one needs to drill down to find out just what ultimate primitives one needs to support them.
->
-> In science, if one does a good job at finding the primitives, then one can have a very broad theory that covers not just the phenomena one started from, but lots of others too.
->
-> And in software design, it’s the same kind of thing.
->
-> If one does a good job at finding the primitives, then one can build a very broad system that gives one not just the functionality one was first thinking about, but lots more too.

 ---